GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 #### Initiate

-An TTS staff member inside or outside the login.gov team (the reporter) notices and reports a login.gov-related incident, using the TTS incident response process and notifying the login.gov team in the #login-situation Slack channel.
+An TTS staff member inside or outside the Login.gov team (the reporter) notices and reports a Login.gov-related incident, using the TTS incident response process and notifying the Login.gov team in the #login-situation Slack channel.

-- The first responder on the login.gov team (which could be the reporter if the reporter is on the team) becomes the initial Situation Lead (SL).
+- The first responder on the Login.gov team (which could be the reporter if the reporter is on the team) becomes the initial Situation Lead (SL).

 The SL follows this Login.gov IR Plan and may follow [TTS incident response process](https://handbook.tts.gsa.gov/security-incidents/) (or supports the reporter if the reporter already started it) as a supplement, including notifying GSA IT (itservicedesk@gsa.gov, gsa-ir@gsa.gov), opening a Google Doc, and creating an issue in the DevOps GitHub repository to track the event.
 - Create a ticket in the appropriate repository